chrispwolf/night-tripper-platen/content/chapters/Rules for Play/ship-combat.md

 The players choose which characters will operate their ship's computer, helm the ship, shoot the guns, and perform repaits.
 A single character may only perform one of these tasks each round.
 If there are not enough characters to perform each task, the players must choose which task to skip.

-These are the steps for each combat round, each detailed below:
+Take the following steps each combat round:
 1. Computer
 2. Side 1 Helm
 3. Side 1 Gunnery